cj-mclaughlin/ITK.jl/README.md

 There is currently four parameterized translation registration functions, and two simple test registration functions.
 Currently working on an option to pass in Julia image arrays, as opposed to only passing in paths to images saved on disk.
 If there are any specific functions that you would like ported to Julia, feel free to message me directly or write up an issue.

 ## Docs
-Currently unavailable.
-For now, see comments on source wrappers at src/ITK.jl.
+All functions have verbose docstrings.
+See them at src/ITK.jl or through the Julia REPL by entering `?` followed by the function name.

-## Build Issues
+## Platform Compatibility Issues
-Currently working on Ubuntu 18.04.
+Tested on Ubuntu 16.04 as well as 18.04.
+Mac/Windows compatibility uncertain.
 Looking to compile backwards and multi-platform in the future.